jaericho/jaericho.github.io/_posts/2020-05-12-WTF-is-it-with-Linux-Part-2.md

 Why must I remount a second hdd after every reboot?

 I like to check out every be Long-Term-Support release of Ubuntu.
 It's the distro that I know the best and I keep wondering if I could ever move my daily driver over to it.
-And every time I don't get farther than a few hours and I'm heading for the CLI or the forums to fix some issue, error, or majorly assinine UX problem.
+And every time I don't get farther than a few hours and I'm heading for the CLI or the forums to fix some issue, error, or dumb UI/UX problem.

 The lastest issue was with Ubuntu Desktop 20.04.
 I have an esxi host and I wanted to update my seed box from 19.10 to 20.04 and since I couldn't in-place upgrade without going to the forums to figure out why `do-release-upgrade` didn't work, I decide to blow it away and start fresh.